Every winter we are inundated with stories about the latest horrible, no good, very bad flu season.

 So, too, did reluctance by the media, political and public health officials to acknowledge and define the scope of the disaster.
-Pittsburgh's official response to the epidemic may have worsened the experience for its residents, as the political, industrial, and public health domains faced off against one another in a city already stretched to its limits due to the war effort.
+Pittsburgh's official response to the epidemic may have worsened the experience for its residents.
+Political, industrial, and public health domains faced off against one another in a city already stretched to its limits due to the war effort.

-And it was getting worse.
-On that same day that Patterson died, the Army commandeered the 150-bed Magee Women's Hospital for care of military flu victims.
+Things went from bad to worse.
+On that same day that Patterson died, the Army commandeered the 150-bed Magee Women's Hospital to care of military flu victims.

-The papers noted that 25/30 reported cases of flu in Pittsburgh were also being treated at the same hospital where Paterson died, but emphasized that the only afflicted patients were military members.
+The papers noted that 25/30 reported cases of flu in Pittsburgh were also being treated at the same hospital where Paterson died, but emphasized that the afflicted were all military personnel.

-Surely no one was fooled: on the eastern seaboard, the flu was not confined to members of the military.
-Knowing this, watching the flu devastate Philadelphia, and doing its best to contain contagion, Pennsylvania state government instituted a mandatory gathering ban almost immediately.
-Across the state, people were ordered to stay at home.
+Surely no one was fooled.
+On the eastern seaboard, the flu had clearly not been confined to members of the military.
+In an attempt at containment, Pennsylvania state government instituted a mandatory gathering ban.
+All across the state, people were ordered to stay at home.

 Staying Well vs. Making Money